- Passive Candidates: Who They Are and Why They Matter

 Leveraging Technology and Social Media for Passive Candidate Engagement

-In today’s digitally driven world, technology and social media have become indispensable tools for recruiters, especially when it comes to engaging passive candidates.
+In today’s digitally driven world, technology and social media have become indispensable tools for recruiters, especially when it comes to engaging with passive candidates.
 Passive candidates, who are not actively seeking new job opportunities, require a different approach than traditional candidates.
 They need to be approached in ways that align with their professional lives and personal interests.
 Leveraging the right technology and social media platforms can make the difference between successfully engaging a passive candidate and missing out on top talent.

 The Role of Technology in Identifying Passive Candidates